 Round table

-In the presence of Delphine Bechtel, historian, University Paris IV – Sorbonne and Georges Bensoussan, historian, editor-in-chief of the Revue d'histoire de la Shoah.
+In the presence of Delphine Bechtel, historian, University of Paris IV – Sorbonne and Georges Bensoussan, historian, editor-in-chief of the Revue d'histoire de la Shoah.

 Projection